Sinus Surgery Q&A

 Q. Based on my CT scan, my ENT said he has to go with using a scope and carve bone and tissue as opposed to Balloon Sinuplasty.
 Should Balloon Sinuplasty always be tried first before using a scope and carving bone and tissue?

-A. Balloon Sinuplasty is an excellent and safe method of managing many types of sinus disease.
+A. Balloon Sinuplasty is an excellent and safe method of dilating obstructions associated with many types of sinus disease.
 There are many different causes of sinus disease and your specific type may not lend itself to Balloon Sinuplasty.
 If you wish to explore if you are a candidate for Balloon Sinuplasty, you should seek an opinion from a surgeon who is skilled in Balloon Sinuplasty and performs Balloon Sinuplasty frequently.
 Note that traditional sinus surgery and Balloon Sinuplasty both employ the use of an endoscope, which is a small camera inserted into the nasal cavity to assist the surgeon in seeing inside your nose.

 Q. Can the same balloon used for Balloon Sinuplasty also be used to straighten the septum from a nasal deviation after several procedures?

 A. Balloon Sinuplasty is a surgical tool to open the drainage pathway of the sinuses.
 The balloon does not move or straighten the nasal septum.